Your browser is unsupported

 PharmCAS becomes available in July of each year.
 Although the UIC College of Pharmacy has a March PharmCAS deadline, complete applications (PharmCAS and Supplemental Materials) are reviewed by the Admissions Committee as they are received starting in September and continuing through March.
 In PharmCAS, students will select University of Illinois Chicago regardless of campus preference.

-Applicants who have a verified PharmCAS application and meet the minimum GPA requirements will be invited to complete the Supplemental Application.
-If invited, applicants complete and submit the Supplemental Application directly to the UIC College of Pharmacy.
-In the Supplemental Application, applicants will select their campus preference (Chicago or Rockford).
+Applicants who have a verified PharmCAS application and meet the minimum GPA requirements will be invited to complete the UIC Supplemental Application.

 back to top

 The UIC College of Pharmacy requires two letters of recommendation.

 - One letter must be from an academic reference such as an academic advisor, a professor, an instructor, or a TA;

 - One letter must be from a work or volunteer supervisor.

 Highly qualified applicants are invited to participate for an on-site Admission Interview.
 Interview Day consists of interaction with current students, faculty, and alumni through general UIC College of Pharmacy information sessions, a tour, Multiple Mini-Interview (MMI) style admission interviews, and a writing assessment.
 All applicants who are invited and wish to interview must participate in person at either the Chicago or Rockford Campus.